 Rainy days in big cities are no fun.
 Usually, bad weather leads to quick racing through alleys where the dirt is washed into gutters while you are avoiding stepping in something gross.

-Therefore, I try to show you how to enjoy Bangkok even on a rainy day – which is rare, anyways.
+Therefore, I try to show you how to enjoy Bangkok even on a rainy day – which is rare, anyway.

 If it’s raining, you might visit Wat Phra Keo faster than in the sun since you probably won’t spend too much time outside the temples.